Glass half full? Six new tenants for London's Shard one year on

 New York-based investment bank Duff & Phelps, an intellectual property law firm, a venture capital group and an energy company are the other tenants.

-It stands beside by a smaller office block called The Place, also designed by Piano, which will host media tycoon Rupert Murdoch's News Corp (NWSA.O).
+It stands beside by a smaller office block called The Place, also designed by Piano, which will host media tycoon Rupert Murdoch's News Corp.

 From May, the Shangri-La Hotel will occupy floors 34 to 52.